Born to Squat

 The other joint in the knee subject to increased loads during squatting is the patellofemoral (PF) articulation, between the underside of the knee cap and the femur.
 The compressive forces at the PF joint increase as the knee moves into flexion (depth of squat).
 However, during that time the contact surface of the joint also increases.6 The increase in contact area distributes the joint forces over a larger surface area, which maintains, or even reduces, joint stress as you get deeper in your squat.
 Patellofemoral compression force should still be a consideration though for anyone with a history of anterior knee problems or cartilage damage of the patellofemoral joint.

 In regards to ligament injuries, the idea the deep squatting when performed as a weightlifting exercise causes ligament laxity in the knee can be traced back to an older study performed in the 1960s.
-Later studies have refuting these results and actually found that squatting enhances knee stability.7,8
+Later studies have refuted these results and actually found that squatting enhances knee stability.7,8

 The same principles that apply to other forms of exercise also apply for squats.
 Squatting too often, holding the position for hours on end, or not allowing your body to recover between squatting session can place you at increased risk for injury.

 The full squat is a natural human posture often used as an alternative to sitting in Asian cultures and among young children, but rarely performed by adults in Westernized countries.
-Spending time in a squat position offers many health benefits and can serve as way to correct postural imbalances.
+Spending time in a squat position offers many health benefits and can serve as a way to correct postural imbalances.
 Squatting is a safe activity when performed properly.
 Someone who is healthy and in relatively good physical shape without a history of knee injuries should be able to squat safely with minimal risk.
 Individuals with a history of knee injury need to give consideration to the increased forces placed on the structures of the knee when squatting.
 A lack of ankle mobility is usually the limiting factor that would prevent an individual from reaching full depth.
 The ability to do a full depth squat is a sign of good physical health.

 1. Dobrzynski J. “An Eye on China’s Not So Rich and Famous”.
 The New York Times.
 Retrieved Sep 23 2012.